• Skip to primary navigation

 Protein’s thermic effect on food also plays a key role.
 When consuming a higher protein diet, the body increases energy expenditure and has a higher resting metabolic rate compared with a lower protein diet.2

 Though the case is clear, women are more likely to fall short on their protein intake and men often have a higher requirement for protein, which can sometimes be hard to achieve with diet alone.
-In this case, a protein powder or supplement can be helpful.
+In this case, a protein powder or a gym supplement can be helpful.

 Here’s some golden rules for using protein powders for weight loss if you do go down this route.